 13.5 Certain features of Our Site depend on Cookies to function.
 Cookie Law deems these Cookies to be “strictly necessary”.
 These Cookies are shown below in section 13.6.
 Your consent will not be sought to place these Cookies, but it is still important that you are aware of them.
 You may still block these Cookies by changing your Internet browser’s settings as detailed below in section 13.10, but please be aware that Our Site may not work properly if you do so.
 We have taken great care to ensure that your privacy is not at risk by allowing them.]

-13.6 The following first party Cookies may be placed on your computer or device:
+13.6 The following first-party Cookies may be placed on your computer or device (manual snapshot taken on May 18, 2018.
+Please note: content values may vary from session to session):

 13.8 The analytics service(s) used by Our Site use(s) Cookies to gather the required information.